All Collections

 What is the Lido NFT?

 Each withdrawal request is represented by an NFT: the NFT is automatically minted for you when you send a request.
 You will need to add it to your wallet to be able to monitor the request status.
-When the request is ready for the claim, the NFT's image will be updated.
+When the request is ready for the claim, the NFT will change it's appearance.

 Why did my NFT not change view when my request became ready to claim?